 Typically it is reckoned you lose 13-15% heat through the floor.
-With a suspended timber floor, it’s equally or even more important to prevent draughts coming up through the floor.
+With a suspended timber floor, it’s equally or even more important than wall insulation to prevent draughts coming up through the floor.
 We offer a solution using a breathable membrane taped at overlaps and the perimeter of the room for airtightness.